PhilippeW83440/CarND-Path-Planning-Project/README.md

 In terms of thinking, lane change or not, forward progress of the vehicule, ... it is much more convenient to think in terms of Frenet (s, d) coordinates rather than in Cartesian (x, y) coordinates.

 So a key point in the implementation is being able to do accurate (x, y) -> (s, d) -> (x, y) transformations.
-It is even more important if you plan to generate trajectories in the Frenet space like described in the paper from Moritz Werling paper.
+It is even more important if you plan to generate trajectories in the Frenet space like described in the paper from Moritz Werling.
-Unfortunatelly the starter code provided initially for these conversions was not accurate enough to generate trajectories in the Frenet space: I checked by converting back and forth to (x, y) coordinates that sometimes errors as big as 10 meters occurs.
-So I spent some  time to improve these default coordinate transforms.
+Unfortunatelly the starter code provided initially for these conversions was not accurate enough to generate trajectories in the Frenet space: checking by converting back and forth to (x, y) coordinates, we get sometimes errors bigger than 10 meters.
+So I spent some time to improve these coordinate transforms.

 <p align="center">
      <img src="./img/track.png" alt="pipeline" width="50%" height="50%">
      <br>track.png
 </p>

-The changes done are the folowing:
+The main changes done are the following:
-* improved accuracy map: the track is described basically by 1 point and its associated normal vector every 30 meters.
+* improved accuracy of the map itself: the track is described basically by 1 point and its associated normal vector every 30 meters.
 So we have 181 points for a close to 7 km circuit.
-Splines are used to interpolate the track in between these points and create a new discrete map with 1 point every meter.
+Splines are now used to interpolate the track in between these points and create a new discrete map with 1 point every meter.
 Which is providing a much better accuracy when doing getFrenet (x, y) -> (s, d) conversions
-* improved getXY accuracy: again spline comes to the rescue here.
+* improved getXY accuracy: again splines (as pointed in Udacity forums) come to the rescue here.
 We are provided with x(t), s(t) and compute a x(s) spline.
 We are provided with y(t), s(t) and compute a y(s) slpine.
 We are provided with dx(t), s(t) and compute a dx(s) spline.